pg1992/beejs-guide/README.rst

     You can represent a subnet my appending the number of bits of the netmask after the address, e.g. ``2001:db8::/32`` or
     ``2001:db8:5413:4028::9db9/64``.

+Port numbers
+    If there are two or more applications in a computer using TCP or UDP, then it is not sufficient to specify the IP address of the computer.
+That's why we have *port numbers*, which are 16-bit numbers used to differentiate applications in a host.
+For example, Web Servers use port 80 to serve web pages using HTTP, or 443 for HTTPS.
+Port numbers ``<1024`` are generally reserved for special applications and processes that use those ports may need special OS privileges.